-Sheriff's office searching for convict who fled from sister's memorial service
+Sheriff's Office searching for convict who fled from sister's memorial service

 Click here for updates on this story

-GREENBRIER, Tennessee (WSMV) -- The Sumner County Sheriff's Office searched for a convict who was granted a furlough by the courts to attend his sister's memorial service on Friday afternoon.
+GREENBRIER, TN (WSMV) -- The Sumner County Sheriff's Office searched for a convict who was granted a furlough by the courts to attend his sister's memorial service on Friday afternoon.

 Casey Jamison was allowed to attend the service around 1:30 p.m.
 Following the visit with the family, the sheriff's office said Jamison fled from the family members entrusted to watch him.